coryshrmn/websitecatalog/README.md

 WebsiteCatalog
 ==============
-This repository can be found at https://github.com/coryshrmn/websitecatalog/
+This repository is hosted online at https://github.com/coryshrmn/websitecatalog/

 Authors
 -------